jonelo/bashberries/README.md

             .tar.gz file that contains the JRE/JDK binaries.
 You can find JRE/JDK tarballs for example at

+            - adoptopenjdk.net
+            - azul.com
-            - www.oracle.com/java
+            - bell-sw.com/java
             - java.com
             - jdk.java.net
-            - adoptopenjdk.net
-            - azul.com
+            - www.oracle.com/java

     -t      type.
 The name of the symlink prefix, if not specified, jre is used.

     -v      version.
 Prints out the version of this script.

-    -z      after the JRE or JDK has been downloaded and extracted, the latest tzupdater will be downloaded and applied to the JRE or JDK.
+    -z      after the JRE or JDK has been downloaded and extracted, the latest tzdata will be applied to the JRE or JDK.
-            Requires -a to work.
+            The script expects the tzupdater.jar in the /Users/johann/IdeaProjects/bashberries/bin

     -Z      the timezone files if not from IANA.

 Parameters:
-    path    specifies the path where the JRE, JDK or tzupdater should be stored.
+    path    specifies the path where the JRE, JDK should be stored.
             It will be created if it doesn't exist.
             If omitted, .<type>/ will be used.

 Examples:
-    ./update_jdk -s "$ADDRESS" -a
+    ./update_jdk -s "$ADDRESS"
             downloads the JRE tarball from "$ADDRESS", extracts it, and updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
-    ./update_jdk -s "$ADDRESS" -az myjres
+    ./update_jdk -s "$ADDRESS" -z myjres
             updates the JRE in myjres and it updates the symlink called jre_latest there.
-Additionally the latest timezone updater is being downloaded and called so that the JRE's timezone database also gets updated.
+Additionally the timezone updater
+            is being called so that the JRE's timezone database also gets updated.
-    ./update_jdk -s "$ADDRESS" -a -t jdk /opt/java/ updates the JDK in /opt/java/ and it updates a symlink called jdk_latest there.
+    ./update_jdk -s "$ADDRESS" -t jdk /opt/java/
-    ./update_jdk -a -s tzupdater /opt/java/
-            updates the tzupdater in /opt/java/ and it updates a symlink called tzupdater.jar there.
+            updates the JDK in /opt/java/ and it updates a symlink called jdk_latest there.
-    ./update_jdk -az -s "$ADDRESS" -t openjdk11
+    ./update_jdk -z -s "$ADDRESS" -t openjdk11
-            downloads both the latest tzupdater and the JDK from "$ADDRESS", applies the latest timezone database from IANA to the JDK by calling the tzupdater tool.
+            downloads the JDK from "$ADDRESS",
+            applies the latest timezone database from IANA to the JDK by calling the tzupdater tool.
 Symlink called openjdk11/openjdk11_latest
             will point to the latest and updated OpenJDK11 build.